-Figure 48, Selecting Task Based Billing Clients for Reports
+Figure 36, Selecting Task Based Billing Clients for Reports

 You can view the following training video for more information.
-Clicking the image will open the training video in your browser.
-All training videos are also accessible in the software via the Help | Training Videos menu and at Tabs3.com/t3video.
+Clicking the link will open the training video in your browser.
+All training videos are also accessible in the software via the Help Training Videos menu and at Tabs3.com/t3video.

-Figure 49, Task Based Billing & Taskbill Video
+Task Based Billing and Taskbill Video